Cloudstrucc/Public/docs/games/Alexander.md

 - **Egypt:** 6 territories, 35 Talents (increased), defensive position with Nile protection
 - **Indian Kingdoms:** 12 territories, 40 Talents (increased), war elephants and monsoon advantages
 - **Scythian Tribes:** 15 territories, 15 Talents, mobile cavalry and harsh terrain

-This captures the epic scope of Alexander's conquests while maintaining historical authenticity and strategic depth.
-The asymmetric gameplay challenges players to overcome the same obstacles faced by ancient commanders, from logistics and loyalty to the clash of different military systems, with enhanced balance favoring realistic resistance to Macedonian expansion.